davidkdickson/davidkdickson.github.io/_posts/2020-03-22-operating-as-a-distributed-team.md

 Often companies start hiring distributed workers and assume that their current processes will transfer into this new dynamic.
 This is a flawed assumption yet few organizations make the effort to reorient themselves.
 Below list some of the practices SAIL has adopted while transitioning into a distributed team.

 # SAIL’s distributed team practices
+Taking inspiration from companies such as GitHub that have pioneered distributed approaches and speaking with peers in our network that run distributed workforces we came up with the following practices.

 #### Meetings
 If one of us is remote in a meeting, all should be on their laptop with their camera turned on.
 This removes the ability for those congregated in a meeting room to dismiss those remote and creates a level playing feed for discussion.
 Plan the agenda carefully and share it in advance.